 Scissor lifts can also be used to wash and repair low to medium height windows because their large platform allows for multiple workers and plenty of tools.
 Scissor lifts can only extend straight up, so they need to be placed directly under the work area.
 Operators will need to move them around or across the work zone to wash and repair all windows on a building face.

-No matter if you operate scissor lifts, articulating boom lifts, or telescopic boom lifts, you need to be trained to wash and repair windows on an aerial work platform.
+No matter if you operate scissor lifts, articulating boom lifts, or telescopic boom lifts, you need to be trained to wash and repair windows on an AWP.
 Falls from aerial lift platforms and buckets are a top cause of deaths among workers, and understanding fall protection is the key to preventing these types of accidents.

 Also known as aerial lifts, cherry pickers got their name because they were first designed and used for work in orchards, reaching and picking fruit.
 Today, they are used for that same purpose, amongst many others.
 Cherry pickers are narrow enough to operate between the rows of fruit trees while accommodating one worker in the bucket.
 The boom arm and bucket are situated on top of a vehicle chassis, allowing workers to access often difficult to reach rural areas.